 - 17. In case of a clogged or plugged mower deck or GHS catching system: - a.
 Disengage the blade clutch (PTO) and turn the engine off before leaving the seat. - b.
 LOOK to make sure blade drive shaft and blower drive pulley movement has stopped before trying to unclog the system. - c.
 Disconnect the spark plug wires. - Never place hands under the deck or in the GHS blower - use a stick or similar tool to remove clogged material. - 18.
 If the cutting blades strike a solid object or the machine begins to vibrate abnormally, immediately disengage the blade clutch (PTO), stop the engine, and wait for all moving parts to stop.
 To prevent accidental starting, disconnect the spark plug wires.
 Thoroughly inspect the mower and repair any damage before restarting the engine and operating the mower.
 Make sure cutter blades are in good condition and blade nuts are torqued to 60 ft-lb (81.3 N·m). - 19.
 Do not touch the engine or muffler while the engine is running or immediately after stopping the engine.
-These areas may be hot enough to cause serious burns. - When leaving the machine unattended, disengage the blade clutch (PTO), stop the engine, and remove the key.
+These areas may be hot enough to cause serious burns. - 20.
+When leaving the machine unattended, disengage the blade clutch (PTO), stop the engine, and remove the key. - 21.
+For Model MTL, never remove the radiator pressure cap when the engine is hot (hot water may spray and cause burns).